Kingsbury Fish & Wildlife Area

-- Indoor restrooms accessible to persons with disabilities are available.
+- Indoor restrooms that are accessible to people with disabilities are available.

 - Target practice is permitted only in established ranges.

-- 3-D deer targets are available for rent.
+- 3-D deer targets are available for rent for archery range use.

-- Mixsawbah State Fish Hatchery is located on Kingsbury Fish & Wildlife Area.
+- Mixsawbah State Fish Hatchery is located on Kingsbury FWA.

 - Fish Lake Wetland Conservation Area is 11 miles from the headquarters.